 It took more than two hours, but every family walked onto a stage on the East Knoll to recognize their loved one.
 Inclusion into the In Memory program includes saying your veteran’s name on The National Mall.
 As their eyes gazed out into the audience, the attendees were no longer strangers, but a family of strength.

-4. Name Recognition
+4. Name recognition

 The ceremony also gave an air of acceptance.
 It justified and welcomed the feelings that came with loss: anger, helplessness, and sadness.
 This was a place to open up about the struggles they dealt with on the home front.
 Many family members expressed searching for affirmation.
 Their hearts remained heavy for answers and responsibility for what their loved one’s experienced.
-From the denial of illnesses attributed to exposure to Agent Orange to improper care by the VA, they searched for a way to be heard.
+From the denial of illnesses attributed to exposure to Agent Orange to improper care by the Department of Veterans Affairs, they searched for a way to be heard.

 “My husband was shot through the lung in Vietnam and wounded two other times.
 He died three weeks after his 39th birthday,” said Judith Waldron about her husband James.
 James was drafted into the Army in 1967.

-James died in 1986 of a blood clot to the lung.
+He died in 1986 of a blood clot to the lung.
 He was receiving a combat wounded disability when he died.
 The VA cut her off, saying his death was not service connected.
 “All I wanted was some recognition,” she said.
-Judith admitted that this program helped find the validation she was searching for.
+Judith admitted that this program helped her find the validation she was searching for.

 The ceremony on June 18 proved to be a powerful coming together.
 It “gave spouses and relatives of Vietnam veterans a place to be.”